 In addition to incarceration and fines, a DWLR conviction brings with it many collateral consequences.
 When you’re without the ability to drive, getting to and from work is a challenge, which could affect your current job and future employment opportunities.
 In addition to work-related issues, you could also find it difficult to complete daily tasks, get to and from school, and more.

-When you’re facing the harsh statutory and collateral penalties of a criminal conviction, the best thing you can do for yourself is reach out to our skilled Charlotte suspended license lawyers from Randall & Stump, PLLC.
+When you’re facing the harsh statutory and collateral penalties of a criminal conviction, the best thing you can do for yourself is reach out to our skilled Charlotte suspended license lawyers from Randall & Stump, Criminal Defense Attorneys.
 With years of experience helping clients in your situation, we’re dedicated to helping you get back on the road.